jazzyfresh/koan-lang/README.md

 * Line breaks implicitly indicate separate statements; semicolons do that explicitly.
 * In general, colons are your friends.
 * Regexes are just like Ruby's, but instead of `.match`, you only use `~=`.
-* Arrays are pretty much the same as other languages.
 * Oh yeah, in case you haven't noticed, comments are indicated by the symbol 'c:'